 Built in the 1950s, Benjamin Franklin Village in north-eastern Mannheim is – with its 88 hectares and 220 buildings – one of the largest former residential areas of the US armed forces stationed in Europe.
-Since the beginning of its revitalization in 2015 the site, which is embedded in a spacious park, has undergone rapid change.
-By 2025, conversion and densification are to result in a district for around 9,000 people with a variety of uses ranging from work, care and training facilities to cultural, leisure and recreational facilities.
+Since the beginning of its revitalization in 2015, the site that is embedded in a spacious park, has undergone rapid change.
+By 2025, conversion and densification will result in a district for around 9,000 people with a variety of uses that range from work, care and training to cultural, leisure and recreational facilities.

-The construction site to be developed, measuring approx. 100 x 68 m, is part of the central Franklin Mitte district.
-The starting point of our project is the idea of a comprehensive target group of diversity and social mixing.
-One focus for Franklin Mitte will be on "Living for families".
-The heart and catalyst of a culture of solidarity and coexistence are the communal areas.
-The “extended living room” or neighbourhood forum, with its communal kitchen and common room, forms a focal point for community life in the neighbourhood.
-This is complemented by a children's playroom and a workroom.
+The site itself measures some 100 x 70 metres and is located in Franklin Mitte’s central district.
+While the main focus for Franklin Mitte is “Living for Families”, the impulse behind our particular project is the creation of a small community whose range of inhabitants exemplifies diversity and social mixing at all levels.
+Communal areas form the heart and catalyst of a culture of solidarity and coexistence: in this, the “extended living room” or neighbourhood forum, with its communal kitchen and common room, becomes a focal point for community life in the neighbourhood.
+It is complemented by a children’s playroom and a workroom.

-The new buildings are planned in a wooden frame construction with hollow box ceilings on an axial grid of 62.5 cm.
-In this way, a high degree of floor plan variability is easily achieved.
-The very different requirements resulting from the mix of uses can thus be implemented economically and with a high sustainability aspiration.
+The new buildings are planned in a timber frame construction with hollow box ceilings on an axial grid of 62.5 cm that results in a high degree of plan variability.
+The very different requirements resulting from the mix of uses can thus be implemented economically and with an appropriately raised sustainable aspiration.

 - Residential quarter in timber with social common areas